brene/docs/content/reference/platform.md

 Authorization: Bearer <authentication token>
 ```

-If a request to your endpoint contains a valid authentication token, that request is granted certain [permissions](#permission) that you can configure.
+If a request to your endpoint contains a valid authentication token, it is granted certain [permissions](#permission) that you can configure on a field granularity.

 ### Temporary Authentication Token